Courses Required for the Major

 Story structure, character development, and dialogue.
 Prerequisite: 2500W

 3893 – Special Topics in National Cinemas and Movements

-3891 and 3892 may be repeated for elective credit provided there is no duplication in topic.
+Note: After taking 3891 or 3892 for the first time, students may repeat those courses for elective credit, provided there is no duplication in topic.